-- reporting - insightful, open, and honest two-way communication with those charged with governance - client confidentiality, information security, and data privacy.
+- reporting - insightful, open and honest two-way communication with those charged with governance.

 Timely partner and manager involvement

 To help identify and respond to the significant audit risks applicable to each audit, the engagement team requires an understanding of the client's business, its financial position and the environment in which it operates.